jantznick/campground/readme.md

 ## Coming Soon Features

- **OIDC & SSO:** Designed to easily integrate with identity providers like Okta, Auth0, or any other OIDC-compliant service for seamless enterprise login

  **Email Capabilities:** Email notifications and other transaction email needs

  **User Notification System:** A general user notification system